figment-networks/figment-apis-demo-app/tutorial.md

 */
 ```

-Still working within the `delegate` function in `pages/index.js`, we can see which `inputs` are required from the [Staking API response](https://docs.figment.io/guides/staking-api/near/delegate/create-new-flow#sample-response).
+Still working within the `delegate` function in `pages/index.js`.
+We can see which `inputs` we need to submit in the [Staking API response](https://docs.figment.io/guides/staking-api/near/delegate/create-new-flow#sample-response).
 We'll use these to create our client-side fetch request:

 ```js
     response = await fetch("/api/submitData", {